 The cellular industry is moving swiftly towards the adoption of Hotspot 2.0 (also known as Passpoint), creating new opportunities for wireless equipment manufacturers and software vendors.
 Hotspot 2.0 is built on top of existing (and some new) standards like 802.11u, WPA, EAP, GAS and ANQP.
 HSC is working with many equipment providers and software vendors to implement (or upgrade) their solutions to support Hotspot features.
-Our end-to-end expertise in WLAN handover and offload has benefitted many customers across Hotspot ecosystem to achieve faster time to market.
+Our end-to-end expertise in WLAN handover and offload has benefited many customers across Hotspot ecosystem to achieve faster time to market.

 HSC is focused on developing strong competence in WLAN domain and has extensive experience in implementing software for WLAN applications, end-points and gateways.
 Aside from our work with WLAN gateway and end-point vendors, HSC has also developed solutions that have helped telecom operators implement WiFi based handover and offload solutions, integrating these solutions in operators OSS and policy systems.
 These include: